PollyM-tech/Mindmate-Harmony-Space-ai/README.md

+BetterAI

-MindHarmony is a Jac-based prototype for mental-health tooling.
+BetterAI is a Jac-based prototype for mental-health tooling.
 It models users, emotions, triggers, activities, journal and mood entries, and therapy-session workflows.
 The project uses an LLM wrapper (Model) to analyze journal entries, assess patient responses, and generate supportive suggestions.

 Quick highlights
 - Node and edge models for users, emotions, triggers, suggestions, journaling, and therapy sessions.